comps/pexen/README.md

   * Ie. "test suite UseCase" for running a test suite, collecting and formatting results, storing xUnit results in a file, supporting resume from an interrupted execution, etc.

+* NetworkWorkerPool, based on ProcessWorkerPool
+  * Can listen/connect across network
+  * Addresses, ports, etc. defined in pool constructor, by the user
+  * Transmits picklable objects, like ProcessWorkerPool, but over network
+  * Could open further cans of worms
+    * "Run this one setup task on all nodes"
+    * "Define node properties and run certain tasks only on certain nodes"
+    * etc.